Yucheng Liang

 I teach undergraduate-level Introduction to Financial Accounting and PhD-level Behavioral Information Economics.

-Curriculum Vitae (Updated February 2024)
+Curriculum Vitae (Updated October 2024)

 Email: ycliang@cmu.edu